-I remember at the time thinking that C had made a decision that was both correct and courageous.
+I remember at the time thinking that Sally had made a decision that was both correct and courageous.
 After all one's happiness and health are paramount.

-And formal studies are but one way by which we can live a photographic life.
+And formal studies are but one way by which we can live a creative life.

 I very much believe in the following notion: